Fellows Nomination Material

 Instructions for Completing the Nomination Form

 - Be concise.
-Limit the nomination to four typed pages, not including the Reference Letter.
+Limit the nomination to four typed pages.
 Do not include company reports, reviews of papers, speeches, citations, newspaper clippings, support letters from Sections and/or Divisions, or the like.
 Unnecessary material will only hamper the jury's work in evaluating your nominee.

 - Be complete.
 Include all the information requested on the Nominee Writable PDF.

 - Contact the nominee to obtain unknown information required on the Nominee Writable PDF.

 Nominee's Professional History

 List the nominee's professional history in chronological order, beginning with his or her present position and going back at least through the ten or more years during which the nominee made his or her key contributions.

 For each position held, provide concise details as to the name and location of employer, total number of employees, number of employees supervised, responsibilities, and accomplishments.
 Indicate the scope of responsibilities and the specific nature of the nominee's technical and personal contributions in each position held, not just the title.

 - Select a Fellow to serve as a reference for your nominee and have them complete and upload the Reference Letter at upload.2015_Fe.firstname.lastname@example.org.

 - Members of the Fellow Jury (whose names are kept confidential) and IFT staff members are not eligible to serve as references.
 If we receive a Reference Letter from an ineligible person, we will notify you (if time permits).

 - The Fellow you choose as a reference should be personally and professionally acquainted with the nominee.